parklez/Half-Life-scripts/README.md

 ### How to Install
 1. Inject Bunnymod XT [link](https://github.com/YaLTeR/BunnymodXT)
 2. Create a `userconfig.cfg` in your mod dir (valve, valve_WON, gearbox_WON, cstrike, etc)
-3. Copy and paste the script code into `userconfig.cfg` using notepad or similar then save.
+3. Copy and paste the script code into `userconfig.cfg` (including a bind of your choice) using notepad and save.
 4. In-game open the console and type `exec userconfig.cfg`

 If the console says "unknown command bxt_append", make sure Bunnymod XT is injected.
 If it says "couldn't exec userconfig.cfg", make sure the file exists and that you're playing on the right folder.